Tooba-Tahir786/Tooba-Tahir786/README.md

 # Hi there
-I am currenty a beginer coding and
+##I am currenty a beginer coding and
-I want to colaborate and lern new thing
+##I want to colaborate and learn new thing